 But don’t give up on high hydration just yet because working with wet dough isn’t as difficult as it can initially seem.
 It just takes a little extra time, both in terms of kneading and in waiting between kneading sessions.

-What you want to do is use a dough scraper to fold the dough over and onto itself again and again and then letting it rest for 10 minutes before starting again.
+What you want to do is use a dough scraper to fold the dough over and onto itself again and again, then letting it rest for 10 minutes before starting over.
 Repeat this several times until the dough is silky and smooth.

 To knead sticky pizza dough, follow the following process: